-3).
-Pyramid Pose
+3. Pyramid Pose

 Why it works?

 Hamstrings are the main group of muscles that aid in movement and therefore get activated every time our body gets into a fight or flight mode.
 But the problem arises when our sympathetic nervous system gets into overdrive and our parasympathetic nervous system is unable to calm us down even after the event is over.
 This leads to residual emotional energy getting stored in our hamstrings.
 This is why a lot of us experience tight hamstrings.

-Pyramid pose is an excellent pose that provides an intense stretch to the hamstrings to release the stuck emotions.
+The pyramid pose is an excellent pose that provides an intense stretch to the hamstrings to release the stuck emotions.

-1).
-Start in mountain pose.
+1. Start in mountain pose.
 Separate your feet about 3.5 to 4 feet apart by taking your left feet back.

-2).
-Inhale, press your feet firmly on the ground, draw your navel in, lengthen your tail bone, square your hips and interlace your fingers behind the back.
+2. Inhale, press your feet firmly on the ground, draw your navel in, lengthen your tail bone, square your hips and interlace your fingers behind the back.

-3).
-Exhale, bend forward towards your knees, and rest your forehead on the knees or the shin depending on your flexibility.
+3. Exhale, bend forward towards your knees, and rest your forehead on the knees or the shin depending on your flexibility.

-4).
-To release the posture, press your back heel firmly into the ground and come up slowly.
+4. To release the posture, press your back heel firmly into the ground and come up slowly.
 Repeat on the other side.

 Hold anywhere between 15 seconds to 1 minute on each side (left and right).